EmbeddedLLM/vllm-omni/docs/getting_started/installation/gpu/rocm.inc.md

 #### Get the correct docker environment

-The v0.11.0 releases is on Oct 3, 2025, so we will pull a AMD nightly docker image close to the release period.
+The v0.11.0 releases is on Oct 3, 2025, so we will pull a AMD nightly docker image close to the release period. `rocm/vllm-dev:nightly_main_20251005` is picked as it has a correct `transformers` version that supports qwen3_omni.

 `docker pull rocm/vllm-dev:nightly_main_20251005`